 Fulfilling Major Requirements

-Students majoring or minoring in Earth and Ocean Sciences may count their Independent Study courses as upper-level electives.
+Students majoring or minoring in Earth and Climate Sciences may count their Independent Study courses as upper-level electives.
 Those who are pursuing Graduation with Distinction, however, may count only one course as an upper-level elective.

 One Research Independent Study course may count as an upper-level elective for majors/minors in Environmental Science & Policy or Environmental Sciences, provided the course is not also being used to satisfy requirements for Graduation with Distinction.
-If this is the case, the second semester of Independent Research Study can still be used to count towards the major.
+If this is the case, the second semester of Research Independent Study can still be used to count towards the major.
 For Environment majors, the Independent Study counts toward the “Independent study, internship or field experience” requirement for the major.

 Fulfilling Graduation Curriculum Requirements